Cambrian explosion: Small shelly fauna

 Fossils known as "small shelly fauna" have been found in many parts on the world, and date from just before the Cambrian to about 10 million years after the start of the Cambrian (the Nemakit-Daldynian and Tommotian ages; see timeline).
-These are a very mixed collection of fossils: spines, sclerites (armor plates), tubes, archeocyathids (sponge-like animals), and small shells very like those of brachiopods and snail-like molluscs – but all tiny, mostly 1 to 2 mm long.
+These are a very mixed collection of fossils: spines, sclerites (armor plates), tubes, archeocyathids (sponge-like animals) and small shells very like those of brachiopods and snail-like molluscs—but all tiny, mostly 1 to 2 mm long.

 While small, these fossils are far more common than complete fossils of the organisms that produced them; crucially, they cover the window from the start of the Cambrian to the first lagerstätten: a period of time otherwise lacking in fossils.
 Hence, they supplement the conventional fossil record and allow the fossil ranges of many groups to be extended.

-Early Cambrian trilobites and echinoderms
+Cnidarians

+The first cnidarian larvae, represented by the genus Eolarva, appeared in the Cambrian, although the identity of Eolarva as such is controversial.
+If it does represent a cnidarian larva, Eolarva would represent the first fossil evidence of indirect development in metazoans in the earliest Cambrian.

+Medusozoans developed complex life cycles with a medusa stage during the Cambrian explosion, as evidenced by the discovery of Burgessomedusa phasmiformis.

+Trilobites

 The earliest trilobite fossils are about 530 million years old, but the class was already quite diverse and cosmopolitan, suggesting they had been around for quite some time.

-The fossil record of trilobites began with the appearance of trilobites with mineral exoskeletons – not from the time of their origin.
+The fossil record of trilobites began with the appearance of trilobites with mineral exoskeletons—not from the time of their origin.